 - 5.1.1.
 Trucks.
-Two 3,500-gallon fish transport trailers and one tractor, one 1,000-gallon tank, three 300-gallon midi-tanks, and three 150-gallon mini-tanks are available for hauling fish.
-Mini-and midi-tanks are small units that can be mounted onto pickup trucks, and one of each will be provided at each collector project.
+Two 3,500-gallon fish transport trailers and one tractor, one 1000-gallon tank, one 750-gallon tank, three 300-gallon midi-tanks, and three 150-gallon mini-tanks are available for hauling fish.
+One midi-tank and one mini-tank will be provided at each Snake River collector project.
+Mini- and midi-tanks are small units that can be mounted onto pickup trucks.
 During trucking operations, a transport truck/trailer is based at Lower Granite Dam, with the second transport trailer held in reserve.
-In addition, a 1,000-gallon tank and truck is also based at Lower Granite Dam.
-The truck/trailer combination may be relocated to meet transport demands and when smaller transport vehicles begin operating in late summer. - 5.1.2.
+In addition, a 1000-gallon tank and truck is based at Lower Granite Dam and a 750-gallon tank and truck is based at Little Goose Dam.
+The truck/trailer combination may be redistributed to meet transport demands and when smaller transport vehicles begin operating in late summer. - 5.1.2.
 Truck Release Sites: The normal early spring release site for trucked fish will be a truck pad behind the Bonneville Dam Smolt Monitoring Facility (SMF).
 Fish released from the truck pad pass through the SMF outfall into the Columbia River.
 When collection numbers are low during truck transportation, midi-tanks and mini-tanks may also release fish into the Bonneville SMF outfall flume.
 Dalton Point will be utilized as an alternate release site in the case of an emergency or if unsafe conditions exist at the Bonneville facility. - 5.1.3.
 Operation of Truck Life Support Systems: Truck drivers will be trained by Project Biologists and maintenance personnel on the operation of truck life support systems, the requirements of fish to be met, and signs of stress for which to watch.
 Routine checks will be made on support systems and fish condition at check points identified by Project Biologists.
 Life support system data and information on fish condition will be entered into the truck driver's logbook at each check point and at the release point.
 The truck driver's logbook will be reviewed by the Project Biologist upon the truck driver's return after each trip. - 5.1.4.
 Truck Loading Schedules: If required to maintain transport schedules at the Snake River projects, transport trucks, midi-tanks, and mini-tanks leaving Lower Granite may take on additional fish at Little Goose Dam, or trucks leaving Little Goose may take on additional fish at Lower Monumental Dam.
 Loading schedules will be coordinated so that fish will be kept separated by size as much as possible.